 It has some of the highest sand dunes in the world

 The highest dune in the area rises to 383 metres.
-Climbing dunes to watch the sunrise is actually a popular tourist activity in the country.
+Sossusvlei climbing to watch the sunrise is actually a popular tourist activity in the country.

 World’s most extensive meteorite shower

-The Gibeon meteorite shower occurred in prehistoric times in the central part of Namibia.
+The Gibeon meteorite shower occurred in prehistoric times in central Namibia.
 It covered an elliptical area of 275 by 100 km.
 Remains from this meteorite shower are exhibited at Windhoek, Namibia's capital city.

 It contains one of the largest concentrations of rock art in Africa